RubyLearning/blog/content/post/2007/11/26/akitaonrails-on-ruby-symbols.md

 ---
-title: '"AkitaOnRails" On Ruby Symbols'
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-11-26"
-layout: post
 categories:
 - beginners
 - code snippets
 - ruby
 - training
 - tricks
+date: 2007-11-26
+layout: post
+title: '"AkitaOnRails" On Ruby Symbols'
 ---

 *RubyLearning recently caught with **Fabio Akita** from Brazil and got his viewpoint on one of the vexing areas for beginners in Ruby – **Symbols**.*<!--more-->